torchlight-api/engine/README.md

 ## Contributing

-Community contributes are welcomed!
+Community contributions are welcomed!
 However, if you are contributing additional themes or grammars, please take care to ensure their license allows it.

 If you spot a grammar or theme with that is being improperly used, please create an issue and it will be addressed.